-I am a Chartered Psychologist and embrace the British Psychological Society's code of ethics and conduct which is available from the website: www.bps.org.uk.
-I am also a registered Counselling Psychologist with the HCPC (The Health and Care Professions Council).
+I am a registered Counselling Psychologist with the HCPC (The Health and Care Professions Council).
+I am also a Chartered Psychologist and embrace the British Psychological Society's code of ethics and conduct which is available from the website: www.bps.org.uk.

-Appointments are available at The Belmore Centre on Mondays, Wednesdays and Thursdays during the day or evenings subject to availability of a room.
+Appointments are available at The Belmore Centre or The Meeting House, Rickford's Hill, Aylesbury on Mondays, Wednesdays and Thursdays during the day or evenings subject to availability of a room.
 Please contact me by email or on 07906 620605 to discuss a day and time that best suits you.

 Training, qualifications & experience

 Training and Qualification: